 WTC is payable to claimants who are in ‘qualifying remunerative work’ and who are on a low income or who incur eligible childcare costs.
 Payment can be enhanced if claimants fulfil the conditions of the various other elements of WTC.

 The basic element is the foundation block of WTC.
 Without it, the claimant (or their partner in some instances) cannot access any of the other WTC elements.
 The Tax Credits Act 2002, s.10 states that entitlement for WTC is dependent on the claimant, or both claimants, being engaged in ‘qualifying remunerative work’.
 It is the basic element that defines qualifying remunerative work.

-For claims from 6 April 2015 onwards, new rules apply around what is accepted as qualifying remunerative work.
-The rules change, introduced in SI 605/2015, change the first condition of the overall qualifying remunerative work test, so that claimants must be either employed or self-employed, as defined in the legislation.
+For claims from 6 April 2015 onwards, SI.No.605/2015 changed the first condition of the overall qualifying remunerative work test, so that claimants must be either employed or self-employed, as defined in the legislation.

 The legislative definition of those terms are: